sherpal/BattleForFlatland/README.md

         )
 ```

-The first argument specifies all the attack to try, in order.
+The first argument specifies all the attacks to try, in order.
 In this case, there is currently only one attack.
 That means that if `maybeAutoAttack` returns something defined, the boss is going to use its ability.
 Otherwise it will do as before (maybe change target and maybe move towards its destination).

 You may now launch the game, and you'll see that the boss, when in range, is going to attack you.
 You can also see on the (currently) top right of your screen that the "cooldown" (aka the time before the ability is usable again) will be properly displayed as a status bar.